btcsuite/btcwallet/rpc/documentation/api.md

 #### `NextAddress`

-The `NextAddress` method generates the next BIP0044 external account address for the wallet.
+The `NextAddress` method generates the next deterministic address for the wallet.

 **Request:** `NextAddressRequest`

 - `uint32 account`: The number of the account to derive the next address for.

+- `Kind kind`: The type of address to generate.

+  **Nested enum:** `Kind`

+  - `BIP0044_EXTERNAL`: The request specifies to generate the next address for the account's BIP0044 external key chain.

+  - `BIP0044_INTERNAL`: The request specifies to generate the next address for the account's BIP0044 internal key chain.

 **Response:** `NextAddressResponse`